flyway/flywaydb.org/documentation/commandline/index.md

 ## Output

-All debug, info and warning output is sent to `stdout`.
+By default, all debug, info and warning output is sent to `stdout`.
 All errors are sent to `stderr`.

+Flyway will automatically detect and use any logger class that it finds on its classpath that derives from any of the
+following:
+ - the Apache Commons Logging framework <code>org.apache.commons.logging.Log</code>
+ - SLF4J <code>org.slf4j.Logger</code>
+ - the Android builtin log <code>android.util.Log</code>

+For example, if you wished to use <b>log4j</b> with the Flyway command line, you would achieve this by placing the relevant jar file <code>jog4j-&lt;version&gt;.jar</code> into Flyway's <code>lib</code> folder, and the corresponding configuration file <code>log4j.xml</code> into the top level Flyway folder.
+If you are building Flyway into a larger application, this means you do not need to explicitly wire up any logging if you use one of these frameworks.

 ### Colors